vess-dev/vess-dev.github.io/about.md

 Hello there, my name is Vess.

-This is a corner where I'll put my thoughts.
+This is a corner where I put my thoughts.

-If you have some thoughts of your own,
-Feel free to shoot me an email at:
+Feel free to email me about them at:

-vess.contact@protonmail.com
+<strong>vess.contact@protonmail.com</strong>

 May your path be blessed.